 - Élégie: Larghetto elegiaco.
 The third movement, Élégie, opens with another chorale-like passage, here, one that incessantly aspires to rise above its mezza-voce tessitura.
 The tender melodic writing of the first theme is brought to fruition upon its return, elaborated with another, more florid melodic layer; the transparent soaring counterpoint floats above the lightest of accompaniments, arpeggiated pizzicato figures in the low strings.
 The darker, more desperate voice found in the composer’s last three symphonies dominates much of the mood of this movement.

 - Finale (Tema russo): Andante – Allegro con spirito.
 The fourth movement opens with an introduction in the dominant key (G), bringing us back one step closer to earth, smoothly linking the D-major Elegia and the C-major Finale.
 The Andante introduction is based on a Russian folk tune, a Volga “hauling song.”
-Both the main theme of the Allegro con spirito, based on the shape of the Serenade’s opening chorale, and that chorale itself, which is the movement’s penultimate gesture, provide an arching sense of unity which spans the entire work.
+Both the main theme of the Allegro con spirito, based on the shape of the Serenade’s opening chorale, and that chorale itself, which is the movement’s penultimate gesture, provide an arching sense of unity that spans the entire work.

 Metamorphose String Orchestra

-- Serenade for Strings (Tchaikovsky) on wikipedia
+- Serenade for Strings (Tchaikovsky) on W

 - Tchaikovsky – Serenade for Strings in C major on ClassicFM

 - Serenade for Strings on LaPhil.com

 - Rachmaninoff: Piano Concerto No. 3 [Yuja Wang] - October 3, 2023